emilyannwx/emilyannwx/README.md

 ## About Me

 I recently graduated from CUNY Hunter College with a B.A. in Computer Science and a minor in Psychology.
-I enjoy exploring new technologies, learning by doing, and applying my skills to real-world projects (I even built my own PC recently!).
-I’m excited to explore a variety of skills, but above all, I love working with others and leveraging data to solve problems and inform decisions.
+I’ve always been drawn to solving problems, especially ones that involve people, data, and real-world impact.

+I like digging into how things work, identifying what can be improved, and working with others to build better solutions.
+I’m currently focused on product management and developing the skills to turn ideas into products that actually make a difference.

 ## 🚀 Featured Projects